Portsmouth African Burying Ground: Entry Piece Information

 The entry piece to the memorial park is located to the North and is a large rectangular cut of granite with two bronze statues on either side.
 Facing East, towards Africa, he is representative of the first slaves to land in New England.
 The statue itself is quite big, representative of the mental strength needed after experiencing the slave trade and journey from Africa to New England.
 He wears a simple pair of pants and shirt, indicative of the labor required of slaves to build the colonial settlements.
-On the other side of the granite, facing West is an African women.
+On the other side of the granite, facing West is an African woman.
 According to the park artist, Jerome Meadows, she is the portrayal of Mother Africa.
 She represents the loss of family, friends, and fellow community members separated from each other during the slave trade.
 She wears a traditional West African dress and headdress that would have been common in her village.
 Both of the statues have an arm reaching along the granite slab for the other.
 Their hands do not touch, instead they are inches apart.
 This is to represent the separation African slaves experienced and would have to experience for over 200 years.